24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_22_09_38_07_uvm_base_class_library.md

 -   **uvm_component**: The uvm_component is the root class for all the component classes.
 It is a quasi-static object meaning that exist throughout the simulation.
 Components are addressable via a hierarchical path name.
 Components can have phases (such as build, connect, run) and are typically instantiated as static objects.

--   **uvm_transaction**: The uvm-transaction is extended from uvm_object, is the root class for all the UVM transaction and transient in nature meaning.
-It includes timing and event recording, which is essential for transaction-level modeling.
+-   **uvm_transaction**: The uvm-transaction is extended from uvm_object and serves as the base class for all UVM transaction types.
+It represents transient objects and supports timing and event recording, which is essential for transaction-level-modeling (TLM).

 ## Extended Classes {#extended-classes}